WCOV-TV: From CBS to Fox

 WCOV-TV's 32-year affiliation with CBS officially ended on January 1, 1986.
 It intended to soldier on as Montgomery's first independent station.
 However, within a few months, the burden of having to buy an additional 18 hours of programming per day had channel 20 on the brink of closure.
 Years later, Woods recalled that he "didn't even have money to buy toilet paper" and advertisers were shying away.
 A solution came in the form of a Fox affiliation; WCOV-TV joined the upstart network when it launched in the fall of 1986.
 Fox proved to be a lifeline to channel 20, despite its technical inferiority to other market stations and having axed its local newscasts; network programs boosted the station's ratings and finances.
+In the 1990s, the station produced a local version of the Fox show Cops, known as MPD, which was among the highest-rated shows in the city.

 WCOV-TV's tower in the Normandale area of Montgomery was destroyed by a massive tornado on March 6, 1996.
 The station was able to restore service for cable customers later that afternoon with help from WSFA and AT&T Cable (later to become Charter; now Spectrum).
 One month later, WCOV returned to the air on a temporary 350 ft tower.
 The station applied to the FCC to resume full-power operations using space on WSFA's 1630 ft tower in Grady, with a power increase from 617 to 2,667 kilowatts.
 The FCC granted the request and issued a construction permit.
-In January 1997, the station activated its new transmission facility, which doubled channel 20's coverage area and secured it positions on 23 additional cable systems in the Montgomery market.
+In January 1997, the station activated its new transmission facility, which doubled channel 20's coverage area and secured its future with carriage agreements made with 23 additional cable systems in the Montgomery market.

-Pending sale to Allen Media Group
+Sale to Allen Media Group; pending sale to Gray Media

-On December 15, 2021, it was announced that Allen Media Group, a subsidiary of Los Angeles-based Entertainment Studios, would purchase WCOV-TV, WIYC and WALE-LD for $28.5 million, pending FCC approval; at the time, the deal was expected to close in the first half of 2022.
-The sale will give the stations an in-state sibling in Huntsville-based ABC affiliate WAAY-TV.
+On December 15, 2021, it was announced that Allen Media Group, a subsidiary of Los Angeles–based Entertainment Studios, would purchase WCOV-TV, WIYC and WALE-LD for $28.5 million.
+The sale was completed on April 14, 2023.

-Programming

-In addition to Fox network programs like The Simpsons, The Masked Singer, NASCAR and the NFL, WCOV carries syndicated programming including The Jennifer Hudson Show, The Big Bang Theory, The People's Court, Judge Mathis and The Andy Griffith Show.
+On June 1, 2025, amid financial woes and rising debt, Allen Media Group announced that it would explore "strategic options" for the company, such as a sale of its television stations (including WCOV, WIYE and WALE-LD).
+On August 8, 2025, it was announced that AMG would sell 10 of its stations, including WCOV, to Gray Media for $171 million; in the Montgomery market, this would create a duopoly with WSFA.